TheBeardless/fullSnack/README.md

 # FullSnackApp

-Enter your favourite snack and then vote on it.
+Vote on your favorite snack